 1. White Paint Color: Sherwin Williams Alabaster

-Fixer Upper’s foxy creative dynamo’s favorite white?
-SHERWIN WILLIAMS Alabaster, which she used on the walls in her own home (below) as well as multiple interior design projects on the popular television show.
+Fixer Upper’s creative dynamo’s favorite white?
+SHERWIN WILLIAMS Alabaster, which she chose for her own home (above as well as multiple interior design projects on the show.

 2. White Paint Color: Kilz Wedding Band

 For a soothing grey paint color, Joanna likes KILZ Wedding Band.

 Is it any wonder, another white paint favorite of Joanna’s is known as “Shiplap?”

 White Paint Color Advice: Remodelista

 Turning to the talented design experts at Remodelista revealed a helpful and highly researched story about how to choose the best white paint colors.

 These were some of the highlights of the piece for me:

 As I echoed earlier, Remodelista asserts it is helpful to understand the varying nuances of white paint colors (is it cool, warm, bluish, pinkish?).